appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 #### `APPSMITH_CUSTOM_DOMAIN`

 <dd>
     Set this variable with your custom domain to access Appsmith.
+For more information about how to set up Custom domain and SSL Certificate, see [Custom Domain and SSL](/getting-started/setup/instance-configuration/custom-domain).
 </dd>

 ## Supervisord